amaelkady/SRConED/README.md

 </p>

 ## SRConED
 SRConED is an interactive interface for exploring and processing a recently-collated comprehensive experimental database for bare steel and composite semi-rigid (SR) connections.
-The current version of the database (v2.2302) include data for flush end-plate connections (FEP) covering more than 420 tests from 71 experimental programs.
+The current version of the database (v3.2602) include data for flush endplate connections (FEP) covering around 600 tests and for extended endplate connections (EEP) covering around 900 tests.
 Data for other SR connections will be rolled out in future versions.

 ## Citation
 Mak, L. and Elkady, A. (2021).
 "Experimental database on flush-end plate connections".
 ASCE Journal of Structural Engineering 147(7).
 DOI: [10.1061/(ASCE)ST.1943-541X.0003064](https://ascelibrary.org/doi/abs/10.1061/%28ASCE%29ST.1943-541X.0003064).